Financial Services — United States · OpenAI Enterprise GPT Agreement · August 2025

 | Tier 3 (Scale) | Above threshold B | Same flat rate | Deep volume discount | ~35% below original |

-Instead of the $4.2M fixed annual commitment, the advisory team negotiated a phased commitment structure aligned with the bank's actual AI adoption timeline: Year 1 with a lower base commitment reflecting pilot-to-production ramp-up, with step-ups in Year 2 and beyond matching planned use case expansion.
-This alone reduced Year 1 spend by approximately $1.3M — the difference between paying for theoretical peak usage and paying for actual adoption trajectory.
+Instead of the $4.2M fixed annual commitment, the advisory team negotiated a phased commitment structure aligned with the bank's actual AI adoption timeline.
+Year 1 with a lower base commitment reflecting pilot-to-production ramp-up, with step-ups in Year 2 and beyond matching planned use case expansion.
+This alone reduced Year 1 spend by approximately $1.3M.

 The negotiated agreement included a hard annual cost cap with burst provisions.
-If the bank's token usage exceeds the Tier 3 threshold — representing usage beyond original projections — the per-token rate is capped rather than continuing at the Tier 3 rate indefinitely.
+If the bank's token usage exceeds the Tier 3 threshold, the per-token rate is capped rather than continuing indefinitely.
 A defined burst allowance (up to 15% above the cap) accommodates short-term spikes without triggering overage charges.
-This gives the bank budget predictability — the maximum annual AI spend is known and controlled, regardless of usage patterns.
+This gives the bank budget predictability.
+The maximum annual AI spend is known and controlled, regardless of usage patterns.

-Demand tiered volume pricing: Flat per-token rates are the vendor's preferred model.
-Push for progressive discounts — 3+ tiers — that reward your growth.
-This is standard in enterprise software; it should be standard in GenAI.
+Demand tiered volume pricing.
+Flat per-token rates are the vendor's preferred model.
+Push for progressive discounts with 3+ tiers that reward your growth.

-Align commitments with your actual ramp-up: Don't pay for peak from day one.
-Structure commitments to match your phased adoption — pilot in months 1–6, production scaling in months 6–12, full deployment in Year 2.
+Align commitments with your actual ramp-up.
+Do not pay for peak from day one.
+Structure commitments to match your phased adoption: pilot in months 1 to 6, production scaling in months 6 to 12, full deployment in Year 2.

-Negotiate on total economics, not just per-token rates: Commitment levels, ramp-up provisions, caps, overage rates, and support costs all contribute to total cost.
-A lower per-token rate with a high commitment can be worse than a slightly higher rate with a flexible commitment.
+Negotiate on total economics, not just per-token rates.
+Commitment levels, ramp-up provisions, caps, overage rates, and support costs all contribute to total cost.

 The GenAI market is evolving rapidly.
 Model capabilities improve, costs decline, and competitive alternatives emerge.
 The advisory team negotiated an annual pricing benchmarking-triggered review: if independently verifiable market data shows that comparable enterprise deals are achieving rates more than 15% below the bank's current pricing, the bank has the right to renegotiate to market levels.
-This protects against the common scenario where early adopters end up paying above-market rates as the technology matures — exactly what happened to early cloud computing buyers.
+This protects against early adopters paying above-market rates as the technology matures.

 One of the most critical negotiated provisions: annual opt-out rights after Year 1 with no termination penalty.
 The initial proposal required a multi-year commitment with no exit.
-The negotiated terms allow the bank to reduce or terminate the engagement at each annual anniversary — preserving the ability to switch to a competitor, bring AI capabilities in-house, or reduce spend if business needs change.
+The negotiated terms allow the bank to reduce or terminate at each annual anniversary.
 Combined with data portability obligations (the vendor must assist in exporting all bank data, fine-tuned models, and prompt libraries within 90 days of termination notice), this eliminates the lock-in risk that plagues many early AI agreements.

 | Regulatory Requirement | Initial Contract | Negotiated Contract |